WrishavSett/Camduc-Sudisa/README.md

+Instructions:

-> Run this from the terminal with run as administrator
+1. Run this from the terminal with administrative rights

-> Keep the nssm and ffmpeg folder in the same directory as the project
+2. Keep the nssm and ffmpeg folder in the same directory as the project

-> Update the settings.py on paintshopproject
+3. Update the settings.py on paintshopproject